-The Bottom Line: Guarantee a loved one has supplemental monthly income after age 91 for a simple monthly fee.
-AgeUp is a new type of deferred income annuity that provides financial protection after the age of 90.
+Guarantee a loved one has supplemental monthly income after age 91 for a simple monthly fee.
+AgeUp offer a new type of deferred income annuities that provide financial protection after the age of 90.

 AgeUp is an advanced life deferred annuity.
 This is an insurance-world way of saying that you can now pay a monthly rate now to guarantee future income for a loved one after they turn 91.

-Both Haven Life and AgeUp are underwritten by MassMutual, the parent company of Haven Life.
+Both Haven Life and AgeUp are underwritten by MassMutual - Massachusetts Mutual Life Insurance, the parent company of Haven Life.